Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Together with Kollbjørg (and other Norwegian ships), Nortind departed New York again on Jan.
 14-1943 in Convoy HX 223, bound for Mersey with a cargo of 11 000 tons oil.
 Kollbjørg broke in two in the storm encountered by the convoy on Jan.
 24, and Nortind (as well as the American Pan Maryland) stayed nearby in case they were needed to assist.
 In so doing Nortind was unable to catch up with the convoy later on.

 On Jan.
 26 she was torpedoed by U-358 (Manke), position 58 30N 34 00W.
 Among the casualties were 2 Dutch passengers.
-There's more information on this incident on my page about M/T Kollbjørg.
+Please go to my page about M/T Kollbjørg for more information on this incident.

 Position given by Mitchell & Sawyer is 58 40N 33 10W, east of Cape Farewell, Greenland (voyage Curaçao/New York/River Mersey).